Explore CWRU's Energy/Utility Data on EnergyCap

 Anyone with a current Case email can sign in to EnergyCap to view several years of utility consumption information.

 The Department of Facilities Services has approached energy efficiency using a building-by-building approach.
 Nearly every building on campus has been optimized for efficiency in some way, including LED lighting retrofits, innovative heating and cooling solutions, and other mechanical upgrades.
 Beyond changing light bulbs, conserving energy is also about changing behavior.

 The Office of Energy &Sustainability is working to create a culture of energy conservation on campus.
-Initiatives like Campus Conservation Nationals, a residence hall energy contest, and the Green Your Lab program are each an example of how we are engaging with the campus community to reduce our footprint.
+Initiatives like the annual residence hall energy contest, Climate Action Week, the CWRU Climate Action Network, the sustainability ambassador program and Lab Freezer Challenge are a few examples.

 Local Wind & Solar

-CWRU invests in renewable energy both through the use and implementation of renewable technology on campus and by supporting groundbreaking research in the field by our faculty and students.
+CWRU currently invests in several local renewable energy campus systems and supports research in the field by our faculty and students.

 The university’s first renewable energy installation is the wind turbine near the Veale Athletic Center, erected in 2010.
 The 156-foot tall, 100 kilowatt wind turbine is a research project of the Ohio Wind Energy Research and Commercialization Center, directed by Dr. David Matthieson.
 The wind turbine helps to power Veale Center and is a living demonstration of a functioning and successful wind turbine in an urban and collegiate landscape.

 In 2011, CWRU worked with the Evergreen Cooperative to place a 60 kilowatt solar panel installation on the south-facing roof of Adelbert Gym.
 This installation provides power to One-to-One Fitness and was a $360,000 investment with a 20-year expected payback.